james-bowman/blog/content/post/optimising-machine-learning-algorithms.md

 }
 ```

 The benchmarks are run in the same way as tests except that the `-bench` option is used to express a regular expression matching the names of benchmark functions to run.
 The regular expression `.` will match all benchmarks or as in the output below, `30000` will match and run all benchmarks with 30000 in the function name.
-The `-benchmem` function will output memory allocations during the benchmark.
+The `-benchmem` option will output memory allocations during the benchmark.
 Here are the results of the benchmarks.

 ```
 $ go test -bench=30000 -benchmem